-Shallow design depths present a challenge that often arises with these horizontal sub-slab SVE wells.
+Shallow design depths present challenges that often arise with these horizontal subslab SVE wells.
 The closer the screen is to the slab, the wider the vacuum influence will propagate in the sub-grade material.
 So, design engineers will always want to put the screen as close as possible to the slab.
 While deeper installations can theoretically exert the same influence, it requires a bigger blower, which increases operating costs.

 Operationally the very shallow design depths pose issues with inadvertent returns (IR) of drilling fluid, also known as “frack-outs”.
 Additionally, underground utilities can often present major obstacles to the planned bore path.